adrianbaertschi/adrianbaertschi.github.io/_posts/2020-06-20-storytelling-with-data-part1.md

 - Interact with visual system => processed faster

 ### Scatterplot
-- Shows Datapoints on two axes
+- Shows datapoints on two axes
 - Shows relationships of two things
 - Discover trends and similarities
 - Take time to explain to audience